Is Fenix Protect your best bet for an extended warranty?

 When it comes to extended warranties, companies vary in terms of what they cover, how much their plans cost, and how well they treat their customers.
 We reviewed numerous extended warranty companies and compiled a list of our top picks.
 Before you select a plan, you should compare options and quotes from several providers to choose an extended warranty that matches your needs and budget.

 CARCHEX is our pick for Best Service.
-The company has been selling extended warranties for 20 years and has earned an A+ rating from the Better Business Bureau, as well as accolades from Kelley Blue Book, CARFAX, Edmunds.com, and the Vehicle Protection Association.
+The company has been selling extended warranties for over 20 years and has earned an A+ rating from the Better Business Bureau, as well as accolades from Kelley Blue Book, CARFAX, Edmunds.com, and the Vehicle Protection Association.

 Customers are often confused and frustrated when they don’t understand what a plan covers or how much it will cost and appreciate companies that provide straight answers.
 CARCHEX makes its coverage options and pricing clear, which is a big reason why it’s one of our top picks.